Carey Business School: Academics

 The Johns Hopkins Carey Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and Middle States Commission on Higher Education (MSCHE).

 Carey Business School launched its full-time Master of Business Administration (MBA) program in 2010.
 In 2019, Carey Business School redesigned its full-time MBA program, replacing the previous flagship Global MBA program which operated from 2010 to 2019.
 The revamped curriculum increases experiential learning opportunities for students and includes courses focusing on health care, data analysis, technology, and innovation.

 Key components of the program include the Big Data Consulting Project where students partner with leading companies to gain practical experience in analyzing a data set related to a business challenge.
 The Innovation Field Project places students on-site with partner organizations across different industries and sectors throughout the country.
 MBA students can also specialize in Health, Technology, and Innovation specialization, which capitalizes on Johns Hopkins world-renowned leadership in medicine, nursing, public health, and advanced biotechnology.

 Carey Business School offers a part-time Flexible MBA program, which may be completed by mostly online classes.
 The Flexible MBA program consists of 54 credits, of which 20 are required Business Foundation courses, and now offers eight curricular specializations.
 Carey began offering online classes since 2015 to serve working professionals and students based in other geographic regions.

 Aside from MBA programs, Carey Business School offers Master of Science (MS) degree programs in several business specializations in full-time and part-time formats.
-MS students, upon completing their degrees at Carey Business School, also have the option of earning an MBA by completing additional courses.
+These include an MS in Business Analytics and Artificial Intelligence, MS in Information Systems and Artificial Intelligence for Business, MS in Finance, MS in Health Care Management, MS in Marketing, MS in Management, and MS in Real Estate and Infrastructure.
+Master's students, upon completing their degrees at Carey Business School, also have the option of earning an MBA by completing additional courses.